saidjons/inertia-crud-generator/README.md

   ###then paste this in resourses/css/app.css. you can there is notify,css file
    `$ @import 'notify.css'`
-   + in your User model extend
+   + in your User model use AuthTokenTrait
-	`$  Saidjon\InertiaCrudGenerator\Models\User` it is a typical laravel User.php file, just token attribute added so that we can use in inertia  .props.user.token
 + add csrf_token to use in inertia in app/Http/Middleware/HandleInertiaRequests
 	```php
 	  public function share(Request $request)